merge/skulls/README.md

 * Boot Linux with the `iomem=relaxed` boot parameter (for example set in /etc/default/grub)
 * download a released 4MB "top" rom image
 * run `prepare_internal_flashing.sh` for generating all necessary files and instructions

+## When do we do a release?
+Either when
+* There is a new SeaBIOS release,
+* There is a new Intel microcode release (for our CPU model),
+* There is a coreboot issue that affects us, or
+* We change the config

 ## How we build
 * Everything necessary to build coreboot (while only the top 4MB are usable of course) is included here